Sternisaea/gosend/README.md

 ### Notes

-- No authentication is only supported for `localhost`.
+- Authentication method `plain` requires a secure connection (except for `localhost`).
-- New lines in the `body-text` are supported by inserting `\n`in your text.
+- New lines in the `body-text` and `body-html` are supported by inserting `\n`in your text.
 These wil be converted to CR LF in your e-mail message.
 - To send your e-mail to multiple recipients you can either use multiple `-to`options or a `-to`option with comma separated addresses.
 - To send multiple attachments you can either use multiple `-attachment`options or a `-attachment`option with comma separated files.
 - `-rootca`can be used when your mail server is using a self-signed certificate.